abdou-4/SOC-home-lab/README.md

 ### Planned Activities

 - **Complete agent deployment**
-  Ensure all endpoints (including the Ubuntu jumpbox) have Wazuh agents installed and reporting.
+  Ensure all endpoints have Wazuh agents installed and reporting.

 - **Centralize all logs into Security Onion**
   Configure Security Onion to ingest Wazuh alerts (via Elastic integration) and firewall logs from IPFire (syslog).